BilKoChal/BilKos-PC/README.md

 ### Usage
 1. Open the application.
 2. Drag and drop your `.sav` file into the upload zone.
-3. Edit your data (money, pokedex, evolutions, etc.).
+3. Edit your data (money, pokedex, evolutions, items, etc.).
 4. Click **Save Changes** in the top right to download your modified save file.

 ---